juju/docs/src/en/clouds-oci.md

 They are all gathered via Oracle's web [Console][oracle-oci-console].

-**Tenancy OCID**
+**User OCID**
-The Tenancy OCID is found by clicking in the top-right corner user icon and choosing the 'Tenancy: your_username' menu entry.
+The User OCID is found by clicking in the top-left menu and choosing 'Identity' and then 'Users'.
 The resulting page will provide the information.

 Here, we'll assign this value to a variable so we can refer to it later:

-`OCID_TENANCY=ocid1.tenancy.oc1..aaaaaaaanoslu5x9e50gvq3mdilr5lzjz4imiwj3ale4s3qyivi5liw6hcia`
+`OCID_USER=ocid1.user.oc1..aaaaaaaaizcm5ljvk624qa4ue1i8vx043brrs27656sztwqy5twrplckzghq`

-**User OCID**
+**Tenancy OCID**
-The User OCID is found by clicking in the top-left menu and choosing 'Identity' and then 'Users'.
+The Tenancy OCID is found on the same page but in the sub-menu 'Compartments'.
 The resulting page will provide the information.

 Again, we'll assign this to a variable:

-`OCID_USER=ocid1.user.oc1..aaaaaaaaizcm5ljvk624qa4ue1i8vx043brrs27656sztwqy5twrplckzghq`
+`OCID_TENANCY=ocid1.tenancy.oc1..aaaaaaaanoslu5x9e50gvq3mdilr5lzjz4imiwj3ale4s3qyivi5liw6hcia`

 **Compartment OCID**
-The Compartment OCID is found on the same page but in the sub-menu 'Compartments':
+The Compartment OCID is found on the same page:

 `OCID_COMPARTMENT=ocid1.tenancy.oc1..aaaaaaaanoslu5x9e50gvq3mdilr5lzjz4imiwj3ale4s3qyivi5liw6hcia`

-Notice that the Tenancy and Compartment values are identical.
-This is because, in this example, we decided to use the compartment provided to us by default (the *root Compartment*).
-If you created a new compartment at the "Preparing your OCI account" step then your values should be different.
+In this example, for the User OCID, we decided to use the compartment provided to us by default (the *root Compartment*).

 ### Upload the public key